 Computers and Mobile Devices

 More and more students bring smartphones with data plans to campus each year.
-Smartphones must first be registered on the SMC network for full wireless connectivity.
-To register a smartphone, use the native browser on the phone and just follow the onscreen directions when the phone connects to the Internet for the first time.
+Smartphones must first be registered on the network for full wireless connectivity.
+To register a smartphone, use the native browser on the phone and just follow the onscreen directions when the phone connects to the internet for the first time.